denswor/examples/README.md

 - Form should follow function
 - Novelty is the opposite functionality
 - Very simple and incredibly beautiful and usable product
+- It is the most convenient for me